How Many Reviews Does a Plumber Need to Rank on Google?

 Frequently asked questions

-Can a plumber rank in the Local Pack with fewer than 50 reviews?
+Can a plumber rank in the Local Pack with fewer reviews than competitors?

 Do Google reviews from other cities count?